EV Charger on a Budget: How to Charge at Home for Under $500

 Can I get a tax credit for installing an EV charger?

-Yes.
-The federal Section 30C Alternative Fuel Vehicle Refueling Property Credit covers 30% of charger and installation costs, up to $1,000 for residential.
-Some states, utilities, and local governments offer additional rebates.
+Not anymore at the federal level.
+The Section 30C Alternative Fuel Vehicle Refueling Property Credit covered 30% of charger and installation costs, up to $1,000 for residential, but it expired June 30, 2026.
+If you installed by that date, you can still claim it on that year's return.
+Installing now, some states, utilities, and local governments still offer their own rebates.
 Low-income households may qualify for enhanced rebates through programs like California's CALeVIP or utility-specific programs.

 About the Author